jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 Per Booth (2011), and see also Brown et al. (2014):

-- **Memory**
-    - Manage cognitive overload (manage environment, curate inputs so they are of better quality, which includes their structure)
-    - Mnemonics (structuring information logically AKA chunking; alphabetically; metaphorically; spatially)
-    - Elaboration (associating with existing information)
-- **Motivation**
-    - Maslow, deprivation needs vs. growth needs
-    - Intrinsic (inherent/already internalized) versus extrinsic (incentivized/coerced) motivation
 - **Environment**
     - "practical factors such as room dimensions, furniture, and seating capacity; ... lighting and temperature;
     - "technical factors such as computing technology and presentation media;
     - "cultural elements such as language accessibility and inclusiveness; and
     - "instructional elements such as tone, pacing, classroom dynamics, discussion management, and opportunities for interaction" (Booth, 2011, p.
 45)
+- **Memory**
+    - Manage cognitive overload (manage environment, curate inputs so they are of better quality)
+    - Teach mnemonics (structuring information logically AKA chunking; alphabetically; metaphorically; spatially)
+    - Enable elaboration (association with existing information)
+- **Motivation**
+    - Address relevant needs (Maslow; deprivation needs vs. growth needs)
+    - Support intrinsic (inherent/already internalized) versus extrinsic (incentivized/coerced) motivation [as below](#motivation)
 - **Prior knowledge** i.e. schemata AKA mental models; related to TRANSFER
     - Readiness for learning (Piaget)
     - Respecting prior knowledge